corky666/droid.hover.ddns/README.md

 ---
 1. find your DNS ID here: `https://www.hover.com/api/domains/yourdomain.com/dns/` where `yourdomain.com` is the domain you want to set.
 The ID looks like: `dns1234567`.

+All the credit to the creator bof this script, done too fast to test something